idroot45/catetan/_posts/2019-07-21-rainbow-kamehameha-flip-book-making.md

 ---

-Making proccess of this Rainbow Kamehameha Flip Book was Andymation's video documentation of his greatest flip book making proccess.
-This could be the biggest creation of flib book ever.
+Making proccess of this **Rainbow Kamehameha** Flip Book was Andymation's video documentation of his greatest flip book making proccess.
+This could be the biggest creation of flip book ever.

+Love it!